hgschmie/factorio-inventory-sensor-improved/README.md

 ## Features

+Version 2.0.0 is a major rewrite:

+* enable / disable any inventory that an entity has.
+Fluids, Grid etc. are shown as inventories
+* signals can be inverted and just return 1 instead of the actual value
 * GUI provides updating view of the signals created by the sensor
-* enable / disable equipment grid reading on a per-sensor basis
+* supports many more entities (pumps, heat-pipes, asteroid collector)
 * can be rotated and moved (with [Even Pickier Dollies](https://mods.factorio.com/mod/even-pickier-dollies))
 * supports blueprinting, cloning and settings copying
 * debug mode shows scan area and connect/disconnect events

 ### Virtual signals about scanned entities

 When enabling the `Generate inventory status signals` setting in the GUI, the sensor will create a number of virtual signals that describe the inventories of the connected entity.
-Note that for entities that have more than inventory (e.g. Assembly Machines), this is a summary across all inventories and not just for a single inventory.

 Item specific signals:

 * B - slot number for the "red bar" (blocked slots).
-Note: Only one inventory can have blocked slots
+If multiple inventories are selected that have blocked slots, the signal is undefined.
-* E - Sum of all empty slots in the inventories
+* E - Sum of all empty slots in the selected inventories
-* F - Sum of all used slots in the inventories
+* F - Sum of all used slots in the selected inventories
-* T - Total number of slots in all inventories
+* T - Total number of slots in all selected inventories
-* P - Percentage of slots used (ignoring filtered and blocked slots) across all inventories
+* P - Percentage of slots used (ignoring filtered and blocked slots), calculated from the values above
-* X - Total number of filtered slots (in inventories that use a filter)
+* X - Total number of filtered slots (across seleted inventories that use a filter)
 * I - Total number of items in all inventories

 Fluid signals: